Broken windows theory: Role of fear

 Ranasinghe argues that the concept of fear is a crucial element of broken windows theory, because it is the foundation of the theory.
 She also adds that public disorder is "... unequivocally constructed as problematic because it is a source of fear".
 Fear is elevated as perception of disorder rises; creating a social pattern that tears the social fabric of a community and leaves the residents feeling hopeless and disconnected.
 Wilson and Kelling hint at the idea, but do not focus on its central importance.
 They indicate that fear was a product of incivility, not crime, and that people avoid one another in response to fear, weakening controls.
-Hinkle and Weisburd found that police interventions to combat minor offenses, as per the broken windows model, "significantly increased the probability of feeling unsafe," suggesting that such interventions might offset any benefits of broken windows policing in terms of fear reduction.
+Hinkle and Weisburd found that police interventions to combat minor offenses, as with the broken windows model, "significantly increased the probability of feeling unsafe," suggesting that such interventions might offset any benefits of broken windows policing in terms of fear reduction.

 Comparison to "zero tolerance"

-Broken windows policing is sometimes described as a "zero tolerance" policing style, including in some academic studies.
+Broken windows policing is sometimes described as a "zero-tolerance" policing style, including in some academic studies.
 Bratton and Kelling have said that broken windows policing and zero tolerance are different, and that minor offenders should receive lenient punishment.